Focus on you

 They also offer nurse support to help you and your dependents manage your health conditions; they even help you with your health care costs.

-Bread Financial aims to ensure everyone receives the care they need, regardless of race, gender or identity.
-With Communities through Included Health, you have access to a dedicated care team designed for care, connection, advocacy and guidance for the Black and LGBTQ+ communities.
+Bread Financial aims to ensure everyone receives the care they need.
+With Communities through Included Health, you have access to a dedicated care team designed for care, connection, health care advocacy and guidance for the Black and LGBTQ+ communities.

 Not sure if your provider is in-network, or need other help?
 Included Health is available to help answer your health and benefits questions.